JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 ```

 #### c.
 Page customizations:

 The Jans-auth server comes with a default set of pages for login, logout,
 errors, authorizations.
 You can easily override these pages or write new ones.
-You can easily apply your own stylesheet, images and resouce-bundles to your
+You can easily apply your own stylesheet, images and resource-bundles to your
 pages.

 This [article](#c-page-customizations) covers all the details you need to write your own web page.

 ### C. Business logic in Custom script:

 Jans-auth server uses Weld 3.0 (JSR-365 aka CDI 2.0) for managed beans.
 The most important aspects of business logic are implemented through a set of
 beans.
 Details and examples of this can be found in this [article](../../janssen-server/developer/managed-beans.md)

-### D. Third party libraries for use in the custom script
+### D. Third-party libraries for use in the custom script

-Java or Python libraries to be imported and used very easily.
+Java or Python libraries to be imported and used with ease.
 Remember, you
 can import a python library only if it has been written in "pure python".
 More details of this mentioned [here](../../janssen-server/developer/interception-scripts.md#using-python-libraries-in-a-script)